newsproutsmedia/uniform/README.md

-# React App With Express Backend Template
+# React App With Express Backend Starter
 A starter template for creating React applications with a Node/Express backend.
 Includes frontend and backend tests, as well as Winston/Morgan logging of API routes and errors, and CircleCI config, and Heroku deployment.
 Client built with create-react-app.

 ## Installation